 Eduonix is another online training resource.
 This site specializes in online technology.
 The courses consist of step-by-step videos, and they cover all sorts of topics from online marketing to software development.

 Another online learning resource is ed2go.
 This site partners with over 2,000 colleges and universities to create online learning courses for adults.
-It’s a great site for live, instructor-led training, however, the courses are not self-paced.
+It’s one of the best learning resources for adults for live, instructor-led training.
+However, the courses are not self-paced.

 GCF Learn Free is a free learning resource from the Goodwill Community Foundation. and Goodwill Industries.
 This project attempts to help anyone looking to gain modern skills in technology.
 There are also free online courses in math, reading, and career development.